 Though closure must be carried out legally.

-As for bounce back loans, they are no different from any other debt, except personally guaranteed.
-This therefore means neither you are at final risk nor, importantly, your FAMILY HOME.
+As for bounce back loans, they remain no different from any other debt, except personally guaranteed.
+This therefore means neither your home nor you remain at risk.

 So when realising your business is insolvent, you should seek immediate advice without fear of personal issues before trading on insolvent.

 To consider dissolving your companies requires your company to be solvent (paying all its debts).
 Simply striking your company off when insolvent at the company house is illegal, and it can be reinstated at any time.
 An insolvent company requires liquidation by a licensed Insolvency Practitioner.

 What happens if you dissolve a Limited Company with a Bounce Back Loan?

 Attempting to strike off your company while insolvent or debts still owed will usually prompt an objection to the Company Strike Off Notice.

 This shows Companies House has noted your company has unpaid debts.
 Usually, the debt relates to those owed to HMRC.

 However, the lenders rejected the loan, even though HMRC guarantees the loan.

 The lender, though, has the ultimate duty to chase the loan if unpaid.

 So directors wishing to strike off their company also require a statutory requirement to notify any other creditors.

 Can HMRC Restore a Dissolved Limited Company?

 HMRC often reinstates limited companies.

 UK company law per Section 1003 (6) of the Companies Act specifies that an insolvent struck off a company may be reinstated, and the liability of every director, managing officer and member of the company remains and may be enforced as if the company had remained on the registrar at the company house.